Møns Klint – Denmark’s Stunning White Cliffs with a Tropical Feel

 The beach is neither wide nor easy to walk on, and the high cliffs sometimes feel like they lean in on us.
 It is barren and beautiful and the white cliffs are so close that they are dazzling.
 Everywhere we see remnants of previous races.
 A changing landscape.

 Just like the rocks at Stevn's rock is the limestone created from old skeletal remains.
 70 million years ago, Denmark was covered by a large tropical sea.
-In the sea lived a great number coccolithophores, unicellular algae with a calcareous shell.
-After their death, the algae sank to the sea floor and formed thick layers of limestone.
-It is this seabed that today is Mön's cliffs.
+In the sea lived a great number coccolithophores, single-celled algae with a calcareous shell.
+After their death, the algae sank to the seabed and formed thick layers of limestone.
+It is this seabed that is today the cliffs of Møn.
 The limestone cliffs are full of fossils of both small and large animals and it is popular to go on guided fossil tours to both find your own fossils and to learn more.

 people walking along a beach with steep cliffs on one side

-The beach at Möns Klint can be challenging to walk on, with large uneven flint stones and smaller sea-polished round stones that require sturdy shoes.
-It's easy to trip if you're not careful where you put your feet - but who can keep their eyes on the ground when you're in a landscape like this?
+The beach at Møn Klint can be challenging to walk on, with large, uneven flint stones and smaller, sea-polished round stones that require sturdy shoes.
+It’s easy to trip if you’re not careful where you put your feet – but who can keep their eyes on the ground in a landscape like this?

 The sea and beach look like a place taken from a Mediterranean travel brochure, with the turquoise water meeting the pebble beach.
 Here the air is almost completely still, as if the whole of nature is holding its breath in front of all the beauty.